domwakeling/100-days-of-code-2019/README.md

 **Today's Progress:** Further accessibility updates to Bowles website.

 ## Day 79: 17 May, 2019

 **Today's Progress:** Started to convert Bowles website to Gatsby v2.

+## Day 80: 18 May, 2019

+**Today's Progress:** Finished prepping Bowles website for Gatsby v2 and published.

 ---